Random House Group

 Tiffani Ren

-Tiffani Ren, Marketing Associate, She/Her
+Tiffani Ren, Associate Marketing Manager, She/Her

 Sun Robinson-Smith

-Sun Robinson-Smith, Assistant Editor, She/Her
+Sun Robinson-Smith, Associate Editor, She/Her

 Sun began her publishing career at Workman, where she worked on bestselling calendars and nonfiction titles about traveling, parenting, and self-improvement.
 A graduate of Colgate University and the Columbia Publishing Course at Oxford, Sun is an avid traveler and reigning trivia champion, so she believes there is no such thing as too much information in life or in books.
 She loves data, deep dives, and distinctive voices.
 Her aim in life is to be scary but kind like her grandmother.
 Sun mentally lives at the intersection of high art and pop culture but physically lives in PLG, Brooklyn.